 If you build it, they will come.
 Find a core group and build around a few die-hards.

 Talk to teachers and GT coordinators involved in identifying prospective students/team members.
-Have a little in-school tournament.
+Our kids need activities, even in their living rooms.

 Have students bring a friend; have food/drinks; respect students’ need for social interaction.

 Note the perks: college applications, travel, overnights to greater Minnesota invitationals and State, eating out together, lasting friendships and relationships.